ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

     nprobe --zmq "tcp://*:5556" -i none -n none --collector-port 2055 nprobe --zmq "tcp://*:5557" -i none -n none --collector-port 6343

-In this examples two NetFlows probes export flows to ports 2055 and 6343 respectively. nProbe uses two separate ZMQ channels to communicate with ntopng.
-The two probes flows will be split into two separate virtual network interfaces into ntopng:
+In this examples two NetFlows exporters export flows to ports 2055 and 6343 respectively. nProbe uses two separate ZMQ channels to communicate with ntopng.
+The two exporters flows will be split into two separate virtual network interfaces into ntopng:

-     - `tcp://127.0.0.1:5556`: flows from probe on port 2055
+     - `tcp://127.0.0.1:5556`: flows from exporter on port 2055
-     - `tcp://127.0.0.1:5557`: flows from probe on port 6343
+     - `tcp://127.0.0.1:5557`: flows from exporter on port 6343

 .. _`Dynamic Interfaces Disaggregation`: advanced_features/dynamic_interfaces_disaggregation.html